 Step 7: Research Different Types of Service Models.

 You can manage Windows and Office as a service with Windows 10 and Microsoft 365 Apps, providing new capabilities, experiences, and safeguards to your end-users.
-In the fall and spring of each year, semi-annual feature upgrades introduce new capabilities, while monthly cumulative quality updates address security, reliability, and bug fixes.
+Semi-annual feature upgrades introduce new capabilities in the fall and spring of each year, while monthly cumulative quality updates address security, reliability, and bug fixes.

 It’s vital to communicate with and teach users about new features in Office, Windows, and other business applications and services; then, you’ll see advancements in how people use these.